ML-Chen/gba-ddr/readme.md

 <img src="images/Gameplay.gif" alt="Gameplay" width="400" height="269"/>

-(can't press buttons while recording with Gyazo)
+(can't press buttons while recording with Gyazo, so I'm just letting those arrows fly and losing points)

 # Build in Ubuntu

-When developing this, I used a Docker file specific to our class, and I'm not sure whether I'm allowed to divulge that.
-Here's a set of alternate instructions that could work.
+When developing this, I tested this on a Docker image specific to our class.
+Here's a set of alternate instructions that should work.

 ```bash
 sudo add-apt-repository ppa:sergio-br2/vbam-trunk